Chinz/slate_apidocs/source/index.html.md

 -   **Redfish pre-defined roles**

     Redfish pre-defined roles come with a pre-defined set of privileges.
+You can assign additional OEM privileges.
 	Following are the Redfish pre-defined roles:

     -   Administrator